 But it was dismal news for The Voice, which has seen its audience plummet.
 At one stage, when station bosses had scheduled a series of head-to-head clashes, The Voice had won the ratings battle for three consecutive weeks - but since then it has been losing pace as viewers have lost interest in the show.

-It was also hampered by a much earlier start last night - 50 minutes earlier than normal.
+It was also hampered by a much earlier start on Saturday - 50 minutes earlier than normal.